Peter-Kahl/Authoritarianism-and-the-Architecture-of-Obedience/README.md

 Guards thus appear both as enforcers and casualties: participants in atrocity, yet entrapped in an epistemic order that converted trust into betrayal.
 Their condition exposes authoritarianism as fiduciary breach in nuce, where candour, care, and loyalty collapse into propaganda, coercion, and distortion.
 By analysing the guard as an epistemic subject, the paper provides a framework for diagnosing past atrocities and for resisting new architectures of obedience, from populist propaganda to algorithmic governance.

-### Keywords
+## Keywords

 authoritarianism, architecture of obedience, epistemic clientelism, fiduciary–epistemic trusteeship, authority, fiduciary breach, atrocity as epistemic failure, camp guards, obedience and conformity, cognitive dissonance, bounded freedom, epistemic subjugation, Volksgemeinschaft, propaganda, fiduciary duties, epistemic constitution, pluralism

 ---

-### Download
+## Download

 - [Download here (PDF)](https://raw.githubusercontent.com/Peter-Kahl/Authoritarianism-and-the-Architecture-of-Obedience/master/Kahl_P_Authoritarianism_and_the_Architecture_of_Obedience_2025-09-19.pdf)

-### Cite this work
+## Cite this work

-Kahl, P. (2025).
-Authoritarianism and the architecture of obedience: From fiduciary–epistemic trusteeship to clientelist betrayal.
+Kahl, P. (2025). _Authoritarianism and the architecture of obedience: From fiduciary–epistemic trusteeship to clientelist betrayal_.
 Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/Authoritarianism-and-the-Architecture-of-Obedience DOI: https://doi.org/10.13140/RG.2.2.15123.34089

-### Publisher & Licence
+## Publisher & Licence

 First published in London by Lex et Ratio Ltd, 19 September 2025.